Our Story

 David B. Koo

-David Koo is the Vice President of the Garage Art Center.
-As an entrepreneur managing over ten restaurants across the United States, he brings valuable operational expertise, insight, and discipline to the organization.
-He earned a Bachelor of Science degree from Seoul National University.
+David Koo serves as Vice President of The Garage Art Center, bringing extensive operational and entrepreneurial expertise to the organization.
+He manages a portfolio of more than ten restaurants across the United States and holds a Bachelor of Science degree from Seoul National University.

 -